hawooni/chart-img-telegram-bot/README.md

 ## Configuration

 You can preset the exchange symbol with indicators using CHART-IMG API version 1 or 2.
-However, version 2 is currently in BETA and not available to the public, so you might have to request the key to access it.

 ### config.json

-> Refer to the version `1` & `2` examples in the folder `/examples`.
+> Refer to the version 1 & 2 examples in the folder `/examples`.

 ```json
 {